kean/Nuke/Sources/NukeExtensions/NukeExtensions.docc/ImageViewExtensions.md

 }
 ```

-Nuke provides built-in implementations for `UIImageView`, `NSImageView`, and `WKInterfaceImage`.
+Nuke provides built-in implementations for `UIImageView` and `NSImageView`.

 ## Customizing Requests

-All the examples from this guide used ``Nuke/loadImage(with:options:into:progress:completion:)`` with a `URL`.
-But you can have even more control over the image download by using ``ImageRequest``.
-To learn more, see <doc:customizing-requests>.
+All the examples from this guide used ``NukeExtensions/loadImage(with:options:into:progress:completion:)`` with a `URL`.
+But you can have even more control over the image download by using `ImageRequest`.
+To learn more about `ImageRequest`, see the main Nuke documentation.